Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Market History

 Makes a request to the MarketHistoryService API.
 The market history service retrieves information about a market.
-For more details, see the Compound API documentation.
+For more details, see the Bitlend API documentation.

 - `options` (object) A JavaScript object of API request parameters.
 - `RETURN` (object) Returns the HTTP response body or error.